“The only thing you need to care for an intact boy is a ruler to smack the hand of anyone who tries to retract him.”

 Although there are no controlled studies of the optimal approach to care of the intact penis, several research studies have been done, each of which suffer from problematic methodologies or assumptions (based on pre-existing incorrect beliefs about the necessity of foreskin retraction for hygiene, or on Gairdner’s faulty data).
 These studies in turn have unfortunately been cited to further promote incorrect hygiene practices or negative beliefs about the onerous nature of foreskin care.

 Kalcev (1964) studied hygiene habits in intact British schoolboys, based on concerns about “the carcinogenic effect of the smegma” (since proven to be false).
 He categorized boys as “practicising personal hygiene” if “at any time in the child’s life retraction of the foreskin had been practised.”
-Kalcev noted that in the period leading up to this time, many mothers practiced routine retraction of their babies’ foreskins.
+Kalcev noted that in the period leading up to this time in history, many mothers practiced routine retraction of their babies’ foreskins.
 He made no observations about hygiene outcomes.
 This study imprinted in the medical literature a fixation on retractability as a necessity for penile hygiene.

 Osborn, et al. (1981) conducted a survey of physicians on care of the intact penis, and a separate survey of mothers of intact infants.
 Of the 15 mothers surveyed, eight had been given no care advice, and seven had been told to retract the foreskin daily while bathing the baby (which would have been very painful, if not impossible, in these young children).
 None had been told when the foreskin should retract easily.
 Of the 90 physicians surveyed, 67% believed (incorrectly) that the foreskin should be retractable by 1 year of age, and only 22% could “correctly” identify the age of retractability (although these were actually still incorrect, as Osborn et al. referenced Gairdner’s faulty data).
 Seven of the 15 infants were forcibly retracted by their physicians before the age of 6 months.
 The authors reported that, due to the distress of these forced retractions and the anxiety over having to care for their child’s penis with no (or inaccurate) instructions, 40% of the mothers said that they would have their next son circumcised.
 While the “difficulty” reported with foreskin care was clearly due to the physician’s inadequate understanding of the foreskin, leading to improper advice and intervention, Osborn et al.’s study has been cited as evidence of the “difficulty” of taking care of an uncircumcised penis.[45,46]